dpplweb/dppl-content/_posts/christina/0409-01-01-consumer-information.md

 ### America's Top-Rated Cities, 2012

-Allows you to compare, sort and rank top rated U.S. cities by different criteria including education, income and ethnicity.
-Also available in print.
+This database allows you to compare, sort and rank top rated U.S. cities by different criteria including education, income and ethnicity.

 ### Older Americans Information Directory